ManasMMIT/pulse-analytics-wave-db-mgmt/README.md

 Run the following command: `node ./importHistoricalData --filepath replaceWithLocalFilepath` **Note: It takes several minutes to import each sheet.**

+If you're importing multiple CSVs and you don't need to consolidate payer data (the most time-costly step) until the last CSV, then add the flag `--ignoreConsolidatePayerData` to the end of the terminal command to avoid that step.
+And then when you're about to import the last CSV, take the flag off so the consolidation can happen.

 ###  Importing Payer Lives
 Sheets affected:
 * payerHistoricalDrgNationalLives